-Happy Thanksgiving to everyone (and to our non-US readers, Happy Thursday!).
 Over in our free LSAT Discussion Forum, I’ve been trading messages with one of our students that is working towards a 170.
-He started at 143, and despite having increased his score over 20 points already, he’s run into a few issues with confidence and having the words of others affect his perception of how he will perform.
-I won’t recount what I’ve said to him publicly because it’s right there on the forum, but I have also been chatting with him privately, and I mentioned an example to him that I felt was worth sharing with everyone.
-As you have no doubt guessed from the title of this post, it centers on Tom Brady, the quarterback of the New England Patriots.
+He started at 143, and has increased his score over 20 points already.
+But, he was running into a few issues with confidence and having the words of others affect his perception of how he will perform.
+I won’t recount what I’ve said to him publicly because it’s right there on the forum.
+But I have also been chatting with him privately.
+I mentioned an example to him that I felt was worth sharing with everyone.
+As you have no doubt guessed from the title of this post, it centers on Tom Brady, the quarterback of the

 In my discussion with Thomas, the student in the messages linked above, we were talking about how the comments of others can directly impact how you feel about yourself.
 In this case, some people were telling him that there was no way he could go from 143 into the 170s, and it was undermining his confidence.
 As I talk about at length in our free LSAT Test Mentality Seminar, confidence and self-belief are necessary to doing well.
 If you don’t believe you can do well, you won’t do well.
 The conversation turned to Tom Brady, and how some of the facts of his background relate to LSAT preparation.

-In a story told by Robert Kraft, the owner of the Patriots, during the pre-season camp in 2000 while Brady was a rookie at the bottom of the depth chart for QBs, he ran into the owner.
+Here’s a story told by Robert Kraft, the owner of the Patriots.
+During the pre-season camp in 2000 while Brady was a rookie at the bottom of the depth chart for QBs, he ran into the owner.
 Brady said to him, “We’ve never met, but I’m Tom Brady.”
 Kraft replied, “I know who you are, you’re the quarterback from Michigan.
 You were our sixth-round draft choice.”
-Brady replied, “Yes, and I’m the best decision this organization has ever made.”
+Brady said, “Yes, and I’m the best decision this organization has ever made.”

-In the case of Thomas, our LSAT student, he was having some troubles shaking off the comments and views of others (and this is understandable—it’s hard to ignore other people telling you that you can’t do something).
+In the case of Thomas, our LSAT student, he was having some troubles shaking off the comments and views of others.
+This is understandable—it’s hard to ignore other people telling you that you can’t do something.
 But, as he and I discussed, the people telling him he couldn’t do it weren’t going to be taking the test for him.
 He was taking the test, and whatever they thought was irrelevant to his actions.

 In your life, you’ll always have someone telling you that you can’t do something or that you don’t have the ability.
 Screw those people.
-They aren’t the ones taking the LSAT for you or living your life, and the only limitations you have are the ones you impose upon yourself.
-So ignore the negative things people say, focus on working hard towards your goal, and maintain a steadfast confidence and belief that you can do it.
+They aren’t the ones taking the LSAT for you or living your life.
+The only limitations you have are the ones you impose upon yourself.
+So ignore the negative things people say.
+Focus on working hard towards your goal, and maintain a steadfast confidence and belief that you can do it.
 By doing so you will increase your chances of success, and actually make it more likely to happen.